 Some of the leading causes of maternal death that are largely preventable with current medical knowledge and technology are hemorrhage, infection, mental health conditions, pre-eclampsia, and blood disorders.

-In recent years, multiple settlements in excess of $20 million have been awarded to U.S. children who have suffered from preventable birth injuries.
+In recent years, multiple childbirth malpractice cases and settlements in excess of $20 million have been awarded to U.S. children who have suffered from preventable birth injuries.
 According to the Department of Health and Human Services, approximately 28,000 babies are born with birth injuries every year, and about half of those are preventable.
 The department also reports that the most common cause of all birth injuries is communication errors among the birthing team.